difli/mission-control-local-setup/attendee_guide.md

 **Kubernetes Environment:** In this workshop, DataStax Mission Control is deployed on a Kubernetes cluster which serves as the **control plane** for managing Cassandra/HCD.
 For simplicity, the control plane and data plane will be the same K8s cluster in our setup (for example, an Amazon EKS cluster or a local KinD cluster), meaning the Cassandra nodes will be launched as pods in this Kubernetes cluster.
 This unified approach is easier for workshop purposes, though Mission Control can also manage external data planes if needed.

-> 🛠️ *Attendees are expected to install Mission Control as part of the workshop exercises.* (If you haven’t, refer to the provided setup instructions before proceeding with the labs.)
+> 🛠️ *Attendees are expected to install Mission Control as part of the workshop exercises.* If you haven’t done so, **please refer to the provided setup guide (README)** for installing Mission Control (for example, using KOTS on a local KinD cluster or on an EC2 instance).
+The step-by-step instructions in the [Mission Control Local Setup README](https://github.com/difli/mission-control-local-setup/blob/main/README.md) cover the installation process.
+Once Mission Control is up and running on your Kubernetes environment, proceed with the labs below.

 Some setup resources and examples used for this workshop: